BLUE HORIZON 1261

 "Uh, help yourself…" the lynx replied.

-As he walked across the room to grab a cup from the cabinet, he felt her eyes upon him, but it wasn't until he stepped behind the solid counter that he realized what had her preoccupied.
-Aside of his sandals, the captain hadn't dressed before leaving his quarters.
+As he walked across the room to grab a cup from the cabinet, he felt her eyes upon him, but it wasn't until he stepped behind the solid counter that he realized what had her preoccupied; he hadn't dressed before leaving his quarters.

-"Oops…" he muttered in sudden realization.
+"Oops…" he muttered in sudden realization, looking down at himself.
 Ivy blinked rapidly and then looked up into his face, her mouth partly open in quiet astonishment.
 "Sorry about that," he told her.
-"I apologize for my thoughtlessness."
+"I apologize."

 The lynx closed her mouth and swallowed.
 "Is… this typical of your mornings?" she asked slowly.